6th January -

 Helen, the wife of Edwin Moneer of Skelton, a Platelayer, was convicted for assaulting William Tremaine of the township of Skelton, who was also a Platelayer.

-Platelayers were the men who laid the metal tracks on the Railway lines for carriages to run and in the Ironstone mines for the tubs of ironstone to be drawn back from the working surface to the pit bottom.
+[Platelayers were the men who laid the railway lines for horse-drawn 'tubs' to run on in the Ironstone mines, so stone could be carried back from the working surface to the pit bottom.]

 At South Skelton Mines 16 wood huts, the drainage was very bad and the huts not fit for dwellings.